-Identification – You will need a valid Passport to enter the United Kingdom and re-enter the United States or your country of residence.
+You will need a valid Passport to enter the United Kingdom and re-enter your country of residence.
 If you are a USA resident and do not yet have a passport, you may make application at most United States Post Offices.
-Allow at least six weeks to apply and secure a passport if you are a USA citizen, or you may obtain a passport more quickly (typically within two weeks) by paying an expedited application fee.
+Allow at least eight weeks to apply and secure a passport if you are a USA citizen, or you may obtain a passport more quickly (typically within two weeks) by paying an expedited application fee.

-General Medical – Let your physician know that you will be visiting the UK.
+Let your physician or health care provider know that you will be visiting the UK.
 Minor medical issues may typically be paid “out-of-pocket” in the UK at NHS clinics at little or no charge – but there is no guarantee of this.
 Please check with your health insurance company to ascertain the extent of your policy coverage in the United Kingdom to ensure that you have adequate medical insurance coverage in the event of illness or accident.
 Bring documentation for any prescription medicines that you will be bringing with you, as well as any relevant health information (such as blood type, diabetes, special needs, etc.).